FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*list*) -- additional packages to be included in a variant and architecture; format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``

+    The packages specified here are matched against RPM names, not any other provides in the package not the name of source package.

 **filter_packages**
     (*list*) -- packages to be excluded from a variant and architecture;
     format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``

+    The packages specified here are matched against RPM names, not any other provides in the package not the name of source package.

 **filter_system_release_packages**
     (*bool*) -- for each variant, figure out the best system release package